foundry-vtt-community/wiki.js/development/getting-started-with-development.md

 > ### Have a question not answered here?
 > The [League of Foundry VTT Developers](https://discord.gg/cudQBu8HKT) is a helpful development-focused discord community which aims to help veterans and new developers alike.
 Please drop by and ask us your questions, the more questions we get the more likely this document is going to be updated with their answers.
 > ### Pseudocode
-> None of the code within this document is garunteed to work and should be tested before used in a world that you care about.
+> None of the code within this document is guaranteed to work and should be tested before used in a world that you care about.
 {.is-warning}

 > This document is up to date as of 0.7.9